GormR/HW_for_AgOpenGPS/central_unit/README.md

 - USB-C PD and data in parallel

 This setup does not include new functions but provides a robust, monolitic unit that may be manufactured by professionel EMS providers.
-The central unit is compatible to [BrianTee‘s Nano firmware](https://github.com/farmerbriantee/AgOpenGPS/blob/master/Support_Files.zip).
-If the ESP32 option is used, the pin definitions of [esp32-aog](https://github.com/eringerli/esp32-aog) and [AOG_Autosteer_ESP32](https://github.com/mtz8302/AOG_Autosteer_ESP32) must be adapted.
+The central unit is compatible to [BrianTee‘s Nano firmware](https://github.com/farmerbriantee/AgOpenGPS/blob/master/Support_Files.zip) and to the [improved version](code).
+If the ESP32 option is used, download [AOG_Autosteer_ESP32](https://github.com/mtz8302/AOG_Autosteer_ESP32).

 Special focus is given to the robust housing and industrial M12/M8 connetors (optional).
 PushIn connectors may also be used for single wire connections).